Ronnie James Dio: Personal life

 Dio married his first wife Loretta Berardi (born 1941) in 1963.
 They adopted a son but divorced in 1972.

 In 1978, Dio married Wendy Walters (born 1945), ex-wife of drummer Aynsley Dunbar and guitarist Ricardo Gaxiola.
 She also served as Dio's manager.
-In the 1980s, she managed the Los Angeles rock bands Rough Cutt, NuHaven, Cold Sweat and Hellion.
+In the 1980s, she managed various rock bands, including Rough Cutt and Hellion.
 The couple separated but did not divorce.
-(In 2012, after Dio's death, she married her longtime partner Omar Gimenez.)

 In September 2003, Dio accidentally severed his thumb during a gardening accident when a heavy garden gnome fell onto it.
 Dio was concerned he would no longer be able to do his signature "devil's horns" hand gesture, but a doctor managed to re-attach it.

 Illness and death

 On November 25, 2009, Dio announced that he was diagnosed with stomach cancer and underwent treatment at the MD Anderson Cancer Center in Houston, Texas.

 On May 4, 2010, Heaven & Hell announced they were canceling all summer dates as a result of Dio's health condition.
 His last live performance was with Heaven & Hell on August 29, 2009, in Atlantic City, New Jersey.
 Dio died of the illness on May 16, 2010.